stevix77/BetFriends/README.md

 # UX/UI

 I'm not a designer or interested to build awesome UI.
 For html/css world I tried to download existing template but sometimes setup is complicated...
 It's not the topic of this project so don't be shoked if you download and run web projects xD One day maybe I would like to learn and make awesome UI

+# Thanks

+Thanks to those that I learnt from last five years from different slack/discord servers, LinkedIn posts, youtube podcasts, books...
+Special thanks to my two friends that give me the subject of this project (bet with friends)